Lexus extended warranty coverage overview

 Lexus reliability

-Lexuses are known to be reliable vehicles.
-In its 2025 Vehicle Dependability Study, J.D.
-Power ranked Lexus highest overall for vehicle dependability for the third consecutive year.
-The study found that Lexus vehicles had only 140 problems per 100 vehicles (PP100) compared with the study average of 202 PP100.
-The least reliable car brand, Volkswagen, had 285 PP100 in comparison.
+Lexus is consistently ranked as a top brand for reliability.
+In its 2026 Vehicle Dependability Study, J.D.
+Power ranked Lexus highest overall for vehicle dependability for the fourth consecutive year.
+The study found that Lexus vehicles had only 151 problems per 100 vehicles (PP100) compared with the study average of 204 PP100.
+The least reliable car brand, Volkswagen, had 301 PP100.

-Further, RepairPal ranks Lexus No. 7 out of 32 car brands for reliability, granting it a 4 out of 5 rating.
-Based on RepairPal data, the average annual repair cost for all Lexus models is $551 per year, compared with $652 across all models.
-Given that Lexus vehicles cost so little in upkeep, paying $900 to $1,400 per year for extended warranty coverage doesn’t make much sense — numerically speaking, at least.
+RepairPal ranks Lexus No. 7 out of 32 car brands for reliability, giving it a 4 out of 5 rating.
+Based on RepairPal data, the average annual repair cost for all Lexus models is $551, which is significantly lower than the $652 industry average.

 “Lexus is the go-to brand if you want the perfect combination of luxury and reliability,” wrote Grant Lewis, cohost of Everything Auto, in an email to ConsumerAffairs.
 “The only extended warranty I would consider would be a wheel and tire warranty so I could hit as many potholes as I wanted.”